YaegerKnight/ml-blog/_posts/2021-09-06-redaction-classification-chapter-2.md

 ## The Problem Domain: Image Redaction

-Under the [Freedom of Information Act](https://en.wikipedia.org/wiki/Freedom_of_Information_Act_(United_States)) (FOIA), individuals can request records and information from the US government.[^Other countries have variations of this law, like [this](https://www.gov.uk/make-a-freedom-of-information-request) from the United Kingdom.]
-This is [one collection](https://www.esd.whs.mil/FOIA/Reading-Room/Reading-Room-List_2/) of some of the responses to this requests, sorted into various categories.
+Under the [Freedom of Information Act](https://en.wikipedia.org/wiki/Freedom_of_Information_Act_(United_States)) (FOIA), individuals can request records and information from the US government.[^2] This is [one collection](https://www.esd.whs.mil/FOIA/Reading-Room/Reading-Room-List_2/) of some of the responses to this requests, sorted into various categories.
 You can read, for example, responses relating to UFOs and alien visits [here](https://www.esd.whs.mil/FOIA/Reading-Room/Reading-Room-List/UFO/).

 Quite often, however, these images are censored or redacted.